Soft/enum-kinds/README.md

 that represent different `enum` variants. `enum-kinds-traits` contains trait definitions used by this macro.

+In other words, `enum-kinds` derives `enums` with matching variants, but without any of the associated data.

 The crates are compatible with stable Rust releases.

 # Example